Enterprise-connect/documentation/ec-guide.md

 ... should decode to: </br>

 > username:password </br>

+#### GET admin/accounts/{group-id}
+After obtaining your credentials and logging in, you will find a variety of APIs available to monitor and explore your Service.
+For the sake of this discussion, we will primarily focus on the *Accounts* family of APIs, which all require authorization in form of 'basic <adm_tkn>'.
+To view the current credentials for a Service, you can use the GET to /admin/accounts/{group-id}.
+By default, your 'group-id' will be the zone-id of the Service, which is conveniently located in the Service URI.
+#### POST admin/accounts/{group-id}/add
+The most empowering API in the *Accounts* family is the POST to admin/accounts/{group-id}/add.
+By providing the required authorization ('basic <adm_tkn>') and the 'group-id' (Service zone-id by default), you can use this API to generate additional IDs which can then be used to configure additional EC Agent scripts.
+#### Reusability of IDs
+The IDs are capable of being reused, with some exceptions and limitations.
+- When running multiple EC Servers simultaneously, there needs to be a 1:1 relationship between an ID used for the Server's *-aid* flag and the IP found in the Server's *-rht*
+    - Running two identical Server scripts "locally" (or on a VM, etc) will mimick *scaling* as previously mentioned, and this is OK
+- A single ID can be used for the *-aid* flag on multiple Clients simultaneously, provided each Client is assigned a different port (*-lpt*) to listen on, and the Client's *-tid* configuration is accurate
+    - The Client uses the *-tid* flag to determine which Server, and ultimately which remote datasource, to access
 ## FAQs
 #### Q: Does each Gateway require an EC subscription?
 No. The EC Service facilitates the generation and usage of EC Agent apps.
 The apps use a binary file whose behavior and function is controlled by a corresponding script.
 The EC Service "doesn't care" how many EC Agent apps you configure and run, with some caveats.
 The Gateway, Server, and Client are all Agents apps running the same binary files, distinguished by the flags used in the scripts, specifically the *-mod* flag.